Quark-Antiquark Potential as a Probe for Holographic Phase Transitions: Introduction

 In this work, we explore the phase structure of a system dual to a 5-dimensional asymptotically Anti-de Sitter (AdS) charged black hole, which serves as the holographic dual of a strongly coupled quark-gluon plasma with a finite chemical potential in $\mathcal{N}=4$ super Yang-Mills theory for $SU(N)$ at large $N$ and large 't Hooft coupling $\lambda$.
 Our analysis focuses on a recently identified third-order phase transition between two distinct plasma phases, which is manifested as a transition between a standard Reissner-Nordstr\"om-AdS$_5$ black hole and a hairy black hole solution \cite{Anabalon} that can be regarded as a limit of solutions studied in \cite{Cvetic}.
 This transition occurs at a critical ratio of chemical potential to temperature $\psi\equiv \mu/(2\pi T)=1$, marking the emergence of a new phase characterized by a scalar hair that modifies the thermodynamics of the system.
 For a ten-dimensional perspective on these ideas, see \cite{Henriksson:2019zph}.

 Here, we are going to investigate these two phases using a particular string configuration which is dual to the quark-antiquark potential in the gauge theory \cite{Malda2}.
 To be more precise, we will show that by computing the $q \overline{q}$-potential using the expectation value of a rectangular Wilson loop, we can gain insight into how the phases differ in their ability to confine or screen charges.
 In the Reissner-Nordstr\"om-AdS black hole phase, the quark-antiquark potential exhibits a Coulomb type behavior at short separations, consistent with a deconfined plasma.
-However, as the system undergoes a phase transition to the hairy black hole phase, the potential reflects the new phase structure, showing a distinct behavior that signals the presence of the scalar condensate and its influence on the gauge dynamics.
-We will see here how the holographic probe detects the value of the parameter $\psi$ where the phase transition takes place.
+As the system undergoes a phase transition to the hairy black hole phase, the potential partially reflects the new phase structure: while evaluating the probe on both phases leads to the same value at the point where the transition takes place, namely $\psi =1$, there is always one phase that dominates over the other with regard to this observable.